EmmanouilKouts/EmmanouilKouts/README.md

 ## 💻 Data Enthusiast

 Having transitioned from theoretical physics, I now thrive in the dynamic realm of consulting.
-My experience at the Max Planck Institute for Physics and Ludwig Maximilian University honed my analytical skills and shaped my approach to problem-solving.
 I believe that data has the power to drive meaningful decisions.
 Whether it's analyzing market trends, optimizing business processes, or delving into the intricacies of datasets, I find joy in uncovering insights that shape strategic outcomes.

 ## 🕺 Passion for Personal Growth